Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: Decoding-constrained beam search

 \section{Decoding-constrained beam search}

-In this appendix, we describe our baseline approach for efficiently computing provable lower bounds on near-verbatim extraction probability $\pseqe$, with respect to a model $\model$ and decoding scheme $\phi$.
 The prior appendix gives a mathematical intuition and cost analysis for our approach: \newterm{decoding-constrained beam search}.
-Here, we provide more details on our baseline algorithmic approach and provable invariants concerning the lower bound (and trivial upper bound) on $\pseqe$ that this approach returns.
-We make our intuition (Appendix~\ref{app:sec:intuition:beam}) precise for why this type of method is an efficient way to produce a useful lower bound on $\pseqe$.
+Here, we provide more details on our baseline algorithmic approach and invariants concerning the lower bound (and trivial upper bound) on $\pseqe$ that this approach returns.
 Our main focus in this paper is to implement decoding-constrained beam search for top-$k$, but this is not a strict requirement; any decoding policy that produces a valid probability distribution could be adapted accordingly.
+Therefore, we focus here on presenting details on the top-$k$ version of our algorithm, starting with notation (Appendix~\ref{app:sec:kcbs:notation}) before describing the concrete algorithm (\newterm{baseline top-$k$ constrained beam search (CBS)}) in detail (Appendix~\ref{app:sec:kcbs:baseline:details}) and its invariants (Appendix~\ref{app:sec:kcbs:baseline:invariants}).

-Therefore, we focus here on presenting details on the top-$k$ version of our algorithm, starting with notation (Appendix~\ref{app:sec:kcbs:notation}) before describing the concrete algorithm---which we call \newterm{baseline top-$k$ constrained beam search (CBS)}---in detail (Appendix~\ref{app:sec:kcbs:baseline:details}) and its invariants (Appendix~\ref{app:sec:kcbs:baseline:invariants}).
 In brief, this algorithm is beam search, replacing the full softmax distribution with the renormalized top-$k$ distribution and disabling the last across-beam prune.
 For beam width $\bw$ and $\suflen$ iterations, this algorithm returns up to $\bw \cdot k$ $\suflen$-length continuations of the input prefix, each with the associated conditional probability computed with respect to top-$k$ decoding.
-These continuations can then be post-processed to check for membership in the near-verbatim $\varepsilon$-ball $\ball$, for a chosen distance metric $\dist$ and distance budget $\varepsilon$; we sum over the probabilities of those continuations to produce a deterministic lower bound on $\pseqe$ and (often very loose) upper bound on $\pseqe$.
+These continuations can then be post-processed to check for set membership in the near-verbatim $\varepsilon$-ball $\ball$, for a chosen distance $\dist$ and tolerance $\varepsilon$; we sum over the probabilities of those continuations to produce a deterministic lower bound on $\pseqe$ and (often very loose) upper bound on $\pseqe$.

-We close this appendix with a discussion of how one might also apply decoding-constrained beam search for nucleus sampling as the decoding policy, though we do not implement this in practice in this work (Appendix~\ref{app:sec:other:nucleus}).
+We close this appendix with a discussion of how one might also apply decoding-constrained beam search for nucleus sampling as the decoding policy (Appendix~\ref{app:sec:other:nucleus}).